metakgp/mftp/mftp/README.md

   sudo apt install python3
   ```
 * This project depends on [ERP Login module](https://github.com/proffapt/iitkgp-erp-login-pypi) by [Arpit Bhardwaj](https://github.com/proffapt) for the ERP Login workflow.
 Read its [documentation](https://github.com/proffapt/iitkgp-erp-login-pypi?tab=readme-ov-file#input) and setup your OTP fetching token mentioned in second point (`OTP_CHECK_INTERVAL`) of optional arguments.
+* You will also need a mongodb database - either locally-hosted or hosted on cloud.
+Configure the `MONGODB_URI` in the `env.py`.

 <p align="right">(<a href="#top">back to top</a>)</p>